DelManzueta/elevated/README.md

 Elevated Spa & E-commerce Platform is a comprehensive solution that consists of two separate frontends (Spa & Services and E-commerce Shop) and a unified backend.
 The platform aims to simplify appointment booking, showcase available services, and provide an e-commerce experience for products.
+A future update will introduce a subscription-based service for personalized skincare products.

 ## Architecture